 When people imagine a nun, they often think about their black and white clothing, the vows of poverty and chastity the woman has made, and the Roman Catholic church.
 Are nuns only found in the Catholic church, or do Protestant churches have nuns, too?

-In Protestant Christianity, Anglicanism is the tradition that has the most nuns, as well as the strongest and most developed system of religious orders.
+In Protestant Christianity, Anglicanism is the tradition with the most nuns and the strongest and most developed system of religious orders.
 There are also a small number of nuns in the Lutheran and Methodist traditions as well.
 Protestant nuns are mostly found in Europe and Africa.

 Why does Anglicanism have a stronger history with nuns than other Protestant traditions?
 How do Protestant nuns differ from Catholic nuns?
 How does a woman become a nun?
 Keep reading to learn more.

-This stands in contrast to the cloistered existence and contemplative nature of nuns during previous eras of the church.
-Nevertheless, the inward-focused orders still exist.
+This contrasts the cloistered existence and contemplative nature of nuns during previous eras of the church.
+Nevertheless, inward-focused orders still exist.

-Although this is not necessarily the case in the rest of the world, the Episcopal Church — itself a part of the Anglican tradition — makes a distinction between a religious order and a religious community.
+Although this is not necessarily the case in the rest of the world, the Episcopal Church — a part of the Anglican tradition — distinguishes between a religious order and a religious community.
 (Also see Did Protestants Remove Books from the Bible?)

-- Those belonging to a religious order focus on spiritual connection with God and others apart from the normal society of the world.
-They take what are called traditional vows.
+- Those belonging to a religious order focus on a spiritual connection with God and others apart from the normal society of the world.
+They take what is called traditional vows.